TIM-3 Matched ELISA Antibody Pair Set,Human General Information

-|0.2 mg/mL of rabbit anti-TIMD3 monoclonal antibody, Dilute to a working concentration of 2 μg/mL in PBS before coating.
+1. Capture Antibody 1 mg/mL of rabbit anti-Human TIM-3/HAVCR2 monoclonal antibody (in PBS, pH 7.4).
+Dilute to a working concentration of 2 μg/mL in PBS before coating.
 (Catalog: # 10390-R024)

-2. Detection Antibody 0.2 mg/mL of mouse anti-Human TIM-3/HAVCR2 monoclonal antibody conjugated to horseradish-peroxidase (HRP).
-Dilute to working concentration of 1 μg/mL in detection antibody dilution buffer before use.
+2. Detection Antibody 0.2 mg/mL of mouse anti-Human TIM-3/HAVCR2 monoclonal antibody conjugated to horseradish-peroxidase (HRP) (in PBS, 50 % HRP-Protector, pH 7.4, store at 4℃).
+Dilute to working concentration of 0.5 μg/mL in detection antibody dilution buffer before use.
 (Catalog: # 10390-MM04)

-3. Standard Each vial contains 70 ng of recombinant TIMD3.
+3. Standard Each vial contains 85 ng of recombinant Human TIM-3/HAVCR2.
 Reconstitute with 1 mL detection antibody dilution buffer.
 After reconstitution, store at -20℃ to -80℃ in a manual defrost freezer.
-A seven-point standard curve usi ng 2-fold serial dilutions in sample dilution buffer, and a high standard of 2 ng/mL is recommended.
+A seven-point standard curve using 2-fold serial dilutions in sample dilution buffer, and a high standard of 2000 pg/mL is recommended.

 Capture Antibody: Aliquot and store at -20℃ to -80℃ for up to 6 months from date of receipt.
 Avoid repeated freeze-thaw cycles.

-Detection Antibody: Protect it from prolonged exposure to light for up to 6 months from date of receipt.
-Avoid repeated freeze-thaw cycles.
+Detection Antibody: Store at 4℃ and protect it from prolonged exposure to light for up to 6 months from date of receipt.
+DO NOT FREEZE!

-Standard: Store lyophilized Standard at -20℃ to -80℃ for up to 6 months from date of receipt.
+Standard: Store lyophilized standard at -20℃ to -80℃ for up to 6 months from date of receipt.
 Aliquot and store the reconstituted Standard at -80℃ for up to 1 month.
 Avoid repeated freeze-thaw cycles.